-- 1. Upon startup, allow the engine to idle for 3 to 5 minutes before operating with a load. - 2.
-Cold Engine Startup: After allowing the engine to warm by idling it for 3 to 5 minutes, slowly increase the engine speed to provide adequate lubrication to the bearings and to allow the oil pressure to stabilize.
+- 1. After starting, allow engine to idle for 3 to 5 minutes before operating with a load. - Cold Engine Startup: After allowing engine to warm by idling it for 3 to 5 minutes, slowly increase engine speed to provide adequate lubrication to bearings and to allow oil pressure to stabilize.